janklab/janklab-core/README.md

 ### Installing as a Matlab Toolbox

-You can install Janklab as a Matlab Toolbox by downloading the `.mltbx` file from one of the [releases](https://github.com/apjanke/janklab/releases) and opening that file in Matlab to install it.
+You can install Janklab-core as a Matlab Toolbox by downloading the `.mltbx` file from one of the [releases](https://github.com/janklab/janklab-core/releases) and opening that file in Matlab to install it.

-You can download the current release directly from: <https://github.com/apjanke/janklab/releases/download/v0.2.2/Janklab-0.2.2.mltbx>
+You can download the current release directly from: <https://github.com/janklab/janklab-core/releases/download/v0.2.2/Janklab-0.2.2.mltbx>

 You must run `init_janklab` inside your Matlab session to initialize the library before using it.

 ### Installing from a release

-You can also use Janklab without installing it as a Matlab Toolbox.
-Download the [source code archive](https://github.com/apjanke/janklab/archive/v0.2.2.zip) from one of the [releases](https://github.com/apjanke/janklab/releases) and extract it to somewhere on your computer’s hard drive.
+You can also use Janklab-core without installing it as a Matlab Toolbox.
+Download the [source code archive](https://github.com/janklab/janklab-core/archive/v0.2.2.zip) from one of the [releases](https://github.com/janklab/janklab-core/releases) and extract it to somewhere on your computer’s hard drive.

 In your Matlab session, run the `init_janklab` function found under `dist/Mcode/toplevel` in the repo.